 Poor Charging Habits

 If you’re in the habit of completely draining your laptop’s battery before you charge it, you’re setting it up to develop problems.
-Unlike Cox Gigablast deals, laptops aren’t meant to be used all the time, certainly not on battery mode.
+Unlike Cox Gigablast, laptops aren’t meant to be used all the time, certainly not on battery mode.
 Excessively using your laptop till the battery is completely drained reduces battery health and life.
 Over time, your battery can stop holding its charge altogether, destroying its portability until you get a new battery.
 Batteries that are swollen because of misuse may even explode, which can pose a serious health and safety hazard, not to mention the risk of electrical fires.

 Power Outages and Surges

 It is hard to imagine a power outage or surge in modern-day urban America, but they still happen.
 It is not uncommon for internet providers to face problems during bad weather, such as blizzards or hurricanes.
 We’ve all made urgent calls to Cox customer service when the service is down.
 But the power outages and surges aren’t just limited to your internet or TV service.
 When connected to a power outlet, your laptop can be damaged by a sudden surge or drop in power.
 Laptops and PCs are designed to work on stable power supplies.
 That means you should invest in a surge protector to ensure electrical fluctuations don’t damage your machine.
 A power strip is not the answer, as it simply adds more outlets without surge protection.
 An outlet with a fuse will help protect sudden surges or drops in power from impacting your PC or laptop.

 Unsafe Internet Browsing Habits